barty-s/art-quiz-app/README.md

 <img src="readme/select-answer-submit.png">

-If the correct answer is selected, the option will turn green and the score tally at the bottom of the page will increase by 1.
+If the correct answer is selected and submitted, the option will turn green and the score tally at the bottom of the page will increase by 1.
 There is a timeout handler to allow the user to see if they have chosen the correct/incorrect answer.
 The next image will then be shown.

 <img src="readme/correct-answer.png">

-If the incorrect answer is selected, the selected option will turn red.
+If the incorrect answer is selected and submitted, the selected option will turn red.
 The score will not be updated.
 Again there is a timeout handler.
 Then the next image will be shown.

 <img src="readme/incorrect-answer.png">